 The Eastern Shawnee Tribe was historically a nomadic tribe, staying in bark-covered long houses in the summer and in small hunting camps in the fall.
 The Shawnee have their own native language, Shawnee.
 The women were the planters and gatherers, and the men were the hunters and warriors.
-The Eastern Shawnee Tribe was known for their aggressiveness in battle.
-The most famous Eastern Shawnee warrior is Tecumseh.
+The Eastern Shawnee Tribe was known for their aggressiveness in battle, and the most famous Eastern Shawnee warrior is Tecumseh.

 Iowa Tribe of Oklahoma

 The Iowa (Ioway) Tribe of Oklahoma originated in the areas of present-day Wisconsin and Iowa.
-The Iowa call themselves Baxoje, which means "people of the gray snow."
-They began coming to Oklahoma in 1878, and their headquarters are based in Perkins, Oklahoma.
+The Iowa call themselves Bah Kho-je, which means "People of the Gray Snow."
+They began coming to Oklahoma in 1878, and their headquarters is based in Perkins, Oklahoma.

 The central part of the Iowa seal is a circle, which represents the Circle of Life.
 The focal point of the seal is an Iowa warrior bonnet with eagle feathers.
-Eagles are sacred to the Iowa; they believe it is the connection between God and their tribe.
+Eagles are sacred to the Iowa; they believe the bird is a connection between God and their tribe.
 There is also a sacred pipe and a plow in the circle.
 The pipe represents the pipes each clan used in sacred rituals.
-The plow is a pivotal part of the Iowa culture.
-They were successful farmers until removal.
-The fringe signifies the buffalo hide that was used for various things, and the eagle feathers at the bottom symbolize the four seasons.
+The plow is a pivotal part of the Iowa culture, as they were successful farmers until removal.
+The fringe signifies the buffalo hide, and the eagle feathers at the bottom symbolize the four seasons.

-The Kaw Nation of Oklahoma originated in Kansas.
-They came to Kay County, Oklahoma, in 1872.
-The Kaw lived in bark-covered lodges and spoke Kanza, a Djegiha language.
+The Kaw Nation originated in Kansas and they came to Kay County, Oklahoma, in 1872.
+The Kaw lived in bark-covered lodges and spoke Kanza, a Dhegiha language.
 The Kaw Nation was known for its warriors who tried to protect their original homelands until the Treaty of 1825.
 Their headquarters is located in Kaw City, Oklahoma.

 According to the Kaw Nation website, "The Kaw Nation Seal symbolizes the relationship between the Southwind and the Kaw (Kanza) people.
-The Kaws lived long with the Southwind and the Southwind with them.
+The Kaw lived long with the Southwind and the Southwind with them.
 The south wind travels far and fast and knows the movements of the buffalo and other foragers.
 The wind conducts reconnaissance on enemies and carries messages to and from allies.
 The wind knows where nuts, fruits, and grains grow, and the hiding place of squirrel, rabbit, and turkey.
 The tribe was of the Siouan linguistic stock and Kansa, or Kansas, is a Siouan word which means Wind People or People of the Southwind."

 Kialegee Tribal Town